Look-through company

-A Look-Through Company (LTC) is a kind of tax structure for New Zealand companies with limited liability, which allows the company in question to transfer its income and expenditure to its shareholders directly.
-The LTC has replaced the previously popular Loss Attributing Qualifying Company and will be a simpler alternative to Limited Partnership; however, this new structure differs in a number of key areas.
+A look-through company (LTC) is a kind of tax structure for New Zealand companies with limited liability, which allows the company in question to transfer its income and expenditure to its shareholders directly.
+The LTC has replaced the previously popular loss attributing qualifying company (LAQC) and will be a simpler alternative to limited partnership (LP); however, this new structure differs in a number of key areas.

 Introduction

-In May 2010, as part of the 2010 New Zealand budget, Loss Attributing Qualifying Companies (LAQCs) were abolished.
+In May 2010, as part of the 2010 New Zealand budget, LAQCs were abolished.